kcharanmai/Arcade-Ping-pong-/README.md

 - Game over condition when a player reaches 20 points.
 - Attractive arcade-style graphics.
 - Sound effects for ball collisions and scoring.
-- You can play the game by visiting the following link: [https://arcadepingpong.netlify.app]